heinsaar/kaizen/README.md

 ## Ways to contribute

 1. **Review code & commits.** Our commits follow the [RAPID Practice](https://leoheinsaar.blogspot.com/p/rapid-practice.html) and therefore are very easy to review.
-2. **Suggest a utility** If you have an idea for a useful piece of C++ code, feel free to suggest in [our discussions](https://github.com/heinsaar/kaizen/discussions).
+3. **Suggest a utility.** If you have an idea for a useful piece of C++ code, feel free to suggest in [our discussions](https://github.com/heinsaar/kaizen/discussions).
-3. **Implement an issue or a TODO in code.**
+4. **Implement an [issue](https://github.com/heinsaar/kaizen/issues) or any "TODO" in code.**
-4. **Add more tests.** There can never be enough tests as long as they're independent and cover anything not previously covered.
+5. **Add more tests.** There can never be enough tests as long as they're independent and cover anything not previously covered.

 See [RAPID Practice](https://leoheinsaar.blogspot.com/p/rapid-practice.html) for conventions on issues & commit messages.